theolepage/epita-spe-prog/coding-style.md

 ### 4.2 decl.pointer

-The pointer symbol (*) in declarations MUST appear next to the variable name, not next to the type.
+The pointer symbol (*) in declarations MUST appear next to the variable name and not next to the type.

 ```c
 void func(const char *str);